 So, thank you.
 Thank you for being here, and we’ll continue to be here for as long as necessary.
 God bless.

 AMY GOODMAN: Susan Sarandon.

 Here are some staggering facts.
 One in three homeless Americans are military vets, and that is rising.
-One in four vets with PTSD sought medical care from the VA, where they experienced a two to three month wait to see a doctor.
+One in four vets with PTSD sought medical care from the VA, where they experienced a two- to three-month wait to see a doctor.
 Over 53,000 are wounded.
 The ratio of doctors to patients is one doctor for every 500 patients.
 Veteran males aged 20 to 24 have twice the unemployment rate.
-40% of troops currently being rotated are National Guard or reservists.
-95% of them are experiencing problems getting their pay.
-Many are being sent back are on potent anti-depressants, anti-anxiety drugs with little or no counseling or supervision or screening.
+Forty percent of troops currently being rotated are National Guard or reservists; 95 percent of them are experiencing problems getting their pay.
+Many are being sent back are on potent antidepressants, anti-anxiety drugs, with little or no counseling or supervision or screening.
 Over 200 have committed suicide.
-There’s a 70% divorce rate for returning soldiers.
+There’s a 70 percent divorce rate for returning soldiers.
 The GOP plan for 2007 drops $65 billion in benefits over the next five years.